James-Glennon/P/README.md

     }
 ```

+Later in developement, I decided not to hide this element.

 #### Side by side image

 In the voyage section are two images side by side in the same container div.
 The images would not fit flush with one another at 50% width, dispite all padding and margins reduced to zero and box-sizing set to border-box.